Texas Democrat spends night in Legislature protesting police shadowing in redistricting battle

 Abbott, Burrows and other Republicans tried various threats and legal maneuvers to pressure Democrats' return, including the governor arguing that Texas judges should remove absent lawmakers from office.

 The lawmakers who left face fines of up to $500 for each legislative day they missed.
-Burrows has insisted Democratic lawmakers also will pay pick up the tab for law enforcement who attempted to corral them during the walkout.
+Burrows has insisted Democratic lawmakers also will pay for law enforcement who attempted to corral them during the walkout.

-Barrow reported from Atlanta.
 Nguyen reported from Sacramento, California.
-Hanna reported from Topeka, Kansas.
+Associated Press writer John Hanna contributed from Topeka, Kansas.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.